How Thorough Cleaning Can Help Allergies

 - Cigarette smoke

-A thorough clean is scientifically proven to relieve almost all allergies, so unless you enjoy the symptoms of allergies, here’s all you need to know about cleaning for allergies.
+A thorough clean is scientifically proven to relieve almost all allergies, so unless you enjoy the symptoms of allergies, read on to learn all you need to know about cleaning for allergies.
 We also recommend looking through this guide to learn about how often you should clean your home.

 Carpets are made up of millions of fibres that trap dust, mites, and other allergy triggers that can cause unpleasant symptoms.
 Removing your shoes when you come into the house will drastically reduce the amount of pollen that gets tracked in throughout your home, but you’re still bound to get some in the home.
 Ideally, use a vacuum with a high-efficiency particulate air (HEPA) filter, which removes the smallest particles from the carpet.
 Vacuum your home once or twice a week to keep on top of the dirt, and replace the specialist filter every 6 months.